 Olowalu Beach is a huge protected reef that extends over a mile out to sea.
 This area has the largest amount of beautiful live coral on the island.
 This is a great afternoon beach as the reef is well protected from swells and waves.
 There is a maze of coral to navigate through and sandy channels to stand up and rest.
 You can be a 1/4 mile off shore and still be only waist deep in water.
 If you are too tired try this beach on the 2nd trip to the West Shores.
 More Info...

 Dinner: Grand Wailea Luau

-The Grand Wailea Luau is probably the best luau on the island.
+The Grand Wailea Luau is probably the best luau in the south area (the west shores has a few excellent choices as well).
 The food and entertainment are both top notch.
 I recommend paying the extra 10 dollars for preferred seating and showing up 1 1/2 hours early.
 Check-in is an hour early.
 You can pick out your seat, and then explore the resort or head to the bar for drinks until it is time to start.
 More Info...
 Day Five

 - Kapalua Beach 7:00am-10:00am